telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-for-unit-tests.md

 sudo make install  # installation puts .h files in /usr/local/include and library in /usr/local/lib
 ```

-After this, the broker must be comnpiled, as the unit test is an executable that links to the broker code:
+After this, the broker must be compiled, as the unit test is an executable that links to the broker code:

 ```bash
 cd ~/git/context.Orion-LD